soyastudio/SoyaCoder/GCP/Certificates/PCA/pca.md

 ## High Availability

+- High Availability SLA
+- Failures:
+    - Compensate for hardware failures with
+    - Compensate for software and configuration errors with software engineering and DevOps best practices

 ### Compute Availability

+- Compute Engine:
+    - Hardware Redundancy and Live Migration:
+        - Live migration is not available for preemptible VM
+        - VMs with GPUs attached are not available to live migrate.
+    - Managed Instance Groups:
+        - use instance template to create cluster, using load balancing
+        - auto-healing
-- Compute Engine: Hardware Redundancy and Live Migration; Managed Instance Groups; Multiple Regions and Global Load Balancing
+    - Multiple Regions and Global Load Balancing
+        - Global Load Balancing: HTTP(S), SSL Proxy, or TCP Proxy
 - Kubernetes Engine:
 - App Engine and Cloud Functions: are fully managed services, focus on application issues and DevOps best practices